rahul0705/rahul0705.github.io/docs/ci.md

 compatibility checks can have distinct reasons to repeat work across supported environments.

-A useful upstream proposal is to give the website independent source checks and one validated artifact, make browser and Lighthouse consumers depend on it, keep an aggregate required result, and retain a small post-deployment check.
+A useful upstream proposal is to give the website independent source checks and one validated artifact, make browser and Lighthouse consumers depend on it, require each check for merging and deployment, and retain a small post-deployment check.
 Apply this selectively rather than copying this site's route list, resume policy, or performance thresholds.